Ashishsantoshkumar/Ashishsantoshkumar/README.md

 <summary><b>🔹 Trivago — Automation Test Suite</b></summary>
 <br/>

-[Brief description of the project — what application it tests and what it validates.]

 | Aspect | Details |
 |---|---|
 | **Stack** | Selenium, Java, Cucumber, Jenkins |